-In mid-1900, it was purchased from Charles Flint by cotton merchant Isaac Rand Thomas and his wife, Gertrude Stewart (Fabyan) Thomas.
-The sale was reported by the Boston Globe on July 6, 1900.
+On June 30, 1900, 134 Marlborough was acquired from Charles Flint by cotton merchant Isaac Rand Thomas.
+He and his wife, Gertrude Stewart (Fabyan) Thomas, made it their home.
 They previously had lived in Brookline.
-They continued to live at 134 Marlborough until 1907 when they purchased and moved to 303 Commonwealth.
+They continued to live at 124 Marlborough during the 1906-1907 winter season, after which they moved to 303 Commonwealth.

 Edward Bayley was affiliated with the shipping firm of Henry W. Peabody & Company, a partner in the Boston Office, which dealt primarily in hemp, sisal, and other fibers.